 The same deals are also available on their website, for those without compatible mobile devices or who do not wish to install an app

-As part of their loyalty scheme for coach drivers and tour guides, Roadchef are working on an app for their membership scheme.
-The app will allow you to collect loyalty points using an account, and will be released in May 2017.
+As part of their loyalty scheme for coach drivers and tour guides, Roadchef have developed an app for their membership scheme.
+The app allows you to collect and redeem loyalty points.

 To date Welcome Break have never had an app, but have embraced smartphone users in their own way.
 Before the apps took off they were already building a large Facebook and Twitter following, which they used to engage with people who were talking about their sites, usually having just visited them.
 During this time offers were also available on their website when accessed from a mobile device, however this ceased when it was redesigned in 2016.

 Welcome Break have then gone on to provide a series of special offers to anyone who presents what is usually a particular to tweet to staff on sale.
 Note that this doesn't actually require the customer to be a user of Twitter, as in theory anybody could visit their account and present their tweets, but the offers are relatively rare so you'd need to know what you're looking for.